 I am Jeremy Owens.
 I live in the Bronx.
-I’m a nineteen-year-old sophomore at Fordham University there, majoring in history.
+I am a nineteen-year-old sophomore at Fordham University there, majoring in history.
 My objective is law school—my Dad’s a Chicago lawyer—and I run on the college’s cross-country and track teams.
-I’m one of three kids of Sheila and Richard Owens.
+I am one of three kids of Sheila and Richard Owens.
 I’ve one sister, Erin, who’s two years younger than me and a senior in high school.
 My younger brother, Ron, is in grammar school.

 This particular story begins on my first subway ride in New York.
 I grew up in Wilmette, a northern suburb of Chicago.
 Pretty normal, Catholic upbringing.
-Dad is a partner at a big Chicago firm.
-Mom is a hospital administrator at nearby Evanston Hospital.
+Dad, a Villanova grad, is a partner at a big Chicago law firm, and Mom an administrator at a nearby hospital.

-Mom’s mother—Grandma—is alive and well and recently retired at 67.
-She lives not too far away, in Elwood Hill.
-It’s where Mom grew up.
+Mom’s mother—Grandma—is alive and well and recently retired at sixty-seven.
+She lives not too far away from us.
+It is where Mom grew up.
 Grandpa died several years ago of cancer.
 He was a retired CPD cop.

 Which is background for that first subway ride.
 In my second week at college, I was going to surprise my Aunt Beth.
-My gay Aunt Beth, who I now know well enough to call “Beth.”
-I said I had a typical Catholic upbringing and I think that includes one or two skeletons out-of-the-closet.
+My gay Aunt Beth.
+With my typical Catholic upbringing, there were one or two skeletons out-of-the-closet.
 Beth was ours.
-She’d come out, somewhat spontaneously, on Christmas years ago and to some extent blew the family up.
-She was visiting from New York, where she lived.
-When she came out, Grandpa threw her out, and she promptly returned to New York.
+She came out, somewhat spontaneously, on Christmas years ago and blew the family up.
+She was visiting from New York.
+When she came out, Grandpa threw her out, and she promptly returned home.
 She saw Grandpa only one more time, a few days before he passed.
-That last visit had not gone well either—she returned to New York immediately with her girlfriend, now wife, after seeing him.
-She didn’t even come to the funeral.
-She hasn’t seen anyone in the family since.
+That last visit had not gone well either; she returned to New York immediately with her girlfriend, now wife, after seeing him.
+She did not go to the funeral a few years later and has not seen anyone in the family since.

 I was a freshman in high school when that happened.

 The only reason my parents let me go to Fordham was that it is a Jesuit school.
-I was the never-get-into-trouble studious one.
-While I thought of going to Columbia or NYU, they aren’t Catholic so Fordham it was.
-Or is.
-I wanted to go to New York for college.
+I was the never-get-into-trouble studious one who wanted to go to New York for college.
 Beth was a part of this.
-First, I knew she’d understand and would help me.
-Second, the way she was treated was an indication of how I feared I would be treated by my family were I to stay in Chicago and come out there.
+First, I knew she would understand and would help me.
+Second, her treatment was an indication of how I feared I would be treated by my family were I to stay in Chicago and come out there.

 Still, I was in high school.
 A bit obsessive about running.
-On the one hand, it’s essentially a solo activity; you’re on your own each step, your mind wandering where it wanders.
-On the other, it’s communal.
-You have your solo runs but when you’re in school or in a club you often are with others, bullshitting as you go.
+On the one hand, it is largely a solo activity; you’re on your own each step, your mind wandering where it wanders.
+On the other, it is communal; you have runs with others, bullshitting as you go.
 Different schools often warm down together after meets or during workouts, which is how you meet runners from other schools I mention this because it turns out to be important to my story.
-Which I’m returning to now.
+Which I am returning to now.

 I knew Beth was in New York and was gay.
 So I had to meet her.
-I’d been able to get some information online—remember my family wasn’t talking to or about her.
+I got information online—remember my family wasn’t talking to or about her.
 On Facebook, I saw what she looked like.
-At 34, she was six or seven years younger than Mom.
+At thirty-four, she was six or seven years younger than Mom.
 She was a graphic designer at a small firm in Greenwich Village she owned with two others.
-Her hair was short and stylish in the photos I saw, and she was married to Melissa, inevitably described as “Sweet Melissa” in her posts.
+Her hair was short and stylish in the photos I saw, and she was married to Melissa, “Sweet Melissa” in her posts.

-I was heading for her firm.
-I was buzzed onto the third floor of a loft on Spring Street and told the receptionist I’d like to see Ms. Jenkins, saying it concerned Chicago.
+I took the subway to her firm.
+I was buzzed onto the third floor of a loft and told the receptionist I would like to see Ms. Jenkins, saying it concerned Chicago.
 A minute later Beth appeared.